nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ### Technology and API currency
 We value providing developers with modern APIs and technologies following existing standards whenever possible.
 Some key elements of this include:
-  - participating in standards work and organizations
+  - Participating in standards work and organizations
-  - web API compatibility
+  - Web API compatibility
-  - supporting new technologies and standards and exposing them early in their life-cycle
+  - Supporting and exposing new technologies and standards through early adoption

 ## References